s4mpl/portfolio/assets/posts/cosc302-lab1.md

     z is for zebra
     ```

-* return type for input/output stream overloads is `istream &` and `ostream &`, respectively
+* return types for input/output stream overloads are `istream &` and `ostream &`, respectively
 * Example I/O (including output field widths and justifications):
   ###### stdin
   ```plaintext